younes200/i18next-async-mmkv-storage-backend/README.md

 # Introduction

 This is a i18next cache layer to be used in the browser.
-It will load and cache resources from AsyncStorage and can be used in combination with the [chained backend](https://github.com/i18next/i18next-chained-backend).
+It will load and cache resources from [MMKV](https://github.com/ammarahm-ed/react-native-mmkv-storage) and can be used in combination with the [chained backend](https://github.com/i18next/i18next-chained-backend).

 # Getting started

-Source can be loaded via [npm](https://www.npmjs.com/package/i18next-async-storage-cache) or [downloaded](https://github.com/timbrandin/i18next-async-storage-cache/blob/master/i18nextAsyncStorageCache.min.js) from this repo.
+Source can be loaded via [npm](https://www.npmjs.com/package/i18next-async-mmkv-storage-cache) or [downloaded](https://github.com/younes200/i18next-async-mmkv-storage-cache/blob/master/i18nextAsyncMMKVStorageCache.min.js) from this repo.

 ```
 # npm package